 If you intend to finance a home purchase by way of a mortgage, you will need to start looking at your credit worthiness months before you start looking for a home.
 If you don’t have the right credit history, then you could be in for a disappointing time when you do want to buy that home.
 For most people, fixing a credit score is not a difficult issue, however, you may be surprised at how you should go about fixing that credit score.
+Also you should consider that there are several credit scoring models, so you never know which one will be used to estimate your credit history, as it is usually VantageScore vs FICO.
 Here are a few tips that you should be looking at.

 Fix your credit report – one in four credit reports are just plain wrong.
 Get a copy of yours and go through it carefully.
 Make sure every entry is accurate and where there are problems, contact the creditor and ask them to fix the error.
 The FTC has more information on correcting any problems with your credit history.

 Improve you debt to credit ratio – if you have several credit cards, don’t close any.
 At the same time, don’t apply for any new credit cards.
 Your aim should be to reduce your balance on each credit card.
 This shows responsible spending, and a good debt to credit ratio.
 If you have four cards with a $10k limit, and you only have $2k on each, that’s a ratio of 8:40 – close one card and move the debt to another, and you’ll have a ratio of only 8:30.
 If you apply for new cards, your habits may be questionable.
 Limit new credit and control your spending for at least six months prior to looking for a home.
 Sorry, no fancy holidays on credit.